Absolute Guide About Schengen Visa For Russian Passport Holders

 In order to successfully apply for a Schengen visa as a Russian passport holder or citizen, you need to source for, prepare, arrange, and submit the required documents.
 These documents must be personally lodged with the competent embassy or consulate, or the official external visa processing party.

 The following documents must be provided in their entirety;

-- Original and a copy of common Schengen visa application form.
-This form should be visibly, filled in completely and signed by the person making the application.
+- Original and a copy of the common Schengen visa application form.
+This form should be visible, filled in completely, and signed by the person making the application.

 - Original and copy of national identification card (ID).

-- Recent (not more than six months) passport color photographs on a clear background.
+- Recent (not more than six months) passport colour photographs on a clear background.
 The photo should clearly show the full face with no other formatting or caps and veils.